jjangsangy/TemperatureChart/docs/memory-bank/progress.md

   - The `VariableSelector` is positioned below the calendar selector and matches its width.
 - **API Error Handling**: Implemented robust error handling for Open-Meteo and Zippopotam.us API calls.
   - Defined custom `RateLimitError` and `GenericApiError` classes in `src/lib/weather.ts`.
+  - Modified `getWeatherDataByCoords` to throw `RateLimitError` for 400 status codes with "limit exceeded" reason from Open-Meteo, and `GenericApiError` for other Open-Meteo API errors.
-  - Modified `getWeatherDataByCoords` and `getWeatherDataByZip` to throw these custom errors based on HTTP status codes (429 for rate limit, others for generic API failures).
+  - Modified `getWeatherDataByZip` to throw `Error` for 404 status codes (zip code not found) and `GenericApiError` for other `zippopotam.us` API errors (as `zippopotam.us` has no rate limits).
   - Updated `src/app/page.tsx` to catch these specific error types, store the detailed rate limit message, and conditionally render `RateLimitCard` or `GenericErrorCard` components.
   - Modified `src/components/RateLimitCard.tsx` to accept and display a dynamic `message` prop, providing specific feedback on which rate limit was exceeded.
 - **Tests Passing Locally**: All tests in `src/components/temperature-chart.test.tsx` are passing when run locally.

 ## 2. What's Left to Build

-- **Resolve Test Discrepancy**: Investigate why tests are reported as failing by the user despite passing locally.
+- None.
+All known issues resolved.

 ## 3. Current Status